mjordan/islandora_bagger/README.md

 * all scripts are passed three arguments, 1) the current node ID, 2) the Bag's output directory (or if the Bag was serialized, the path to the Bag file), and 3) the path to the YAML configuration file
 * the results of the script are logged, including their exit codes

 In the YAML configuration file, you can define any options needed by your scripts, for example, an email address to send a message to.
-For example, if your script `/opt/utils/send_bag_notice.py` requires an email address to send its notice to, you can include that value in your configuration file, as long as the script can parse YAML files:
+For example, if your script `/opt/utils/send_bag_notice.py` requires an email address to send its notice to, you can include that option's value in your configuration file, as long as the script can parse YAML files:

 ```
 ####################